 Says Angeline on dealing with resistance and worry: “Doubt and fear stalled my creative engine.
 I fell into a sputtered writing pattern of starts and stops.
 For me, the way to drive through fear’s heavy fog was to shine the bright light of writer’s love on the road ahead.
 I participated in the retreat…where writers supported the unfolding maps of other writers.

 As a writer, you will inevitably turn onto a few bumpy roads.
 When you do, find people and places that can smooth over the surface.
 Keep driving the dream and you will never feel like you can’t get where you want to go and for goodness sakes don’t forget to enjoy the ride!”

 How it works and what we offer

-Sections for beginning writers as well as those at publication level.
+There are sections for beginning writers as well as those at publication level.
 Not sure what to choose?
-Director Christine DeSmet can help.
-Contact her at firstname.lastname@example.org or 608-262-3447.
+Director Christine DeSmet can help. firstname.lastname@example.org or 608-262-3447.

 Optional: 1-3 graduate credits in English (offered in a partnership with UW-Madison Dept. of English).
 Credit fees are extra.